THE PENINSULA SINGERS

 As well, one month prior to official show dates we go through a full technical/dress rehearsal on the Thursday night before the shows open.

 The Big Show: For the autumn season, our Christmas concert series takes place the first weekend of December.
 For Spring, our series takes place on the last weekend of April or early May, whichever comes first.
 We sing off book, include choreography in our numbers and special attention is paid to emerging Young Artists.
 We are led by the able and talented Artistic Director, Lena Palermo.
-She is joined by our acclaimed accompanist, Janet Yonge, our percussionist, Terry Erskine and our bass player, Jennifer Bennett.
+She is joined by our accompanist, Christie Norman, our percussionist, Terry Erskine and our bass player, Jennifer Bennett.
 Our shows also feature our sophisticated and witty Jim Kingham, as Master of Ceremonies.
 All of their bios can be found on the “About Us” link.

 WHAT HAPPENS AT A REHEARSAL?